 Diversity at Solebury

-This club is open to people of all sexual orientation to discuss and ensure safety and support on campus for everyone.
-The club is also meant to have fun and network with similar organizations at other schools, and, finally, to be activists for Gay, Lesbian, Bi-Sexual and Transgender causes.
+Open to people of all sexual orientations, the club was created to discuss and ensure safety and support on campus for all.
+We network with similar organizations at other schools, and we serve as activists for Gay, Lesbian, Bi-Sexual, and Transgender causes.

 Advisor: Stacie Anastasio